wuhsapineen/wuhsapineen.github.io/notes/index.md

 <br />

 Create a js todo list with form controls and on-the-fly editing features.
--   Implement workers to speed up loading of data
+-   Implement workers to speed up loading of data, modification of form
 -   Create new lines on-the-fly
 -   Multiple form control options such as radio, check, text, date and time
 -   Check box to mark items as completed--possibly move them to end of the completed list?